Lincoln High School (Seattle, Washington)

 Lincoln High School (shortened to Lincoln High, Lincoln, or L.H.S.) is a public high school in Seattle, Washington, part of the Seattle Public Schools district and named after Abraham Lincoln, the 16th President of the United States.
 It is Seattle Public School's oldest operating high school.

 The school initially opened in 1907.
-In 1981, the school closed and the building was used several times after as a temporary holding location for other Seattle public schools as their own buildings underwent construction.
+In 1981, the school closed and the building was used several times after as a temporary holding location for other schools in the district as their own buildings underwent construction.
 In 2019, the school reopened after renovations.

 History

 The school was built in 1906 in the Wallingford neighborhood to handle the growth in the area.
 It opened in 1907 and until 1971 was a three-year senior high school (grades 10-12), thereafter a four-year high school with grades 9 to 12.

 Like many Seattle schools, Lincoln was impacted by the Japanese American internment during World War II.
 Among those interned were the president of the boys' Lynx Club and girls' Triple L and the editor of the school newspaper, the Totem, now known as the Lincoln Log.

 After the war, Edison Technical School (later Seattle Central College) on Seattle's Capitol Hill neighborhood expanded and took over the facilities of Broadway High School, mainly to serve returning veterans.
 Broadway's regular high school student body were all transferred to Lincoln High.
 For some years after the war, Lincoln also served the city of Shoreline, until that suburb built its own public high school.
 In 1948, during the national "Red Scare" controversy, the school was receiving letters warning of communists within the teaching staff.
 In 1949, during a tuberculosis outbreak, Lincoln sent teachers to Firland Sanatorium, and patients earned Lincoln diplomas.